AveekGoyal/email-agent-cli/README.md

 # Email Agent CLI

 An intelligent email management system that uses AI to analyze, classify, and summarize your emails, helping you prioritize and manage your inbox effectively.
+It also includes a specialized feature for analyzing Upwork job emails and generating creative portfolio project ideas based on in-demand skills.

 ## Features